6 Ways to Protect Your Eyes this Winter

 You probably know that you should protect your eyes during the summer, but did you know that you should protect your eyes during the winter too?

-Cold, dry air and bright sunlight in Raleigh & Rocky Mount, NC can damage your eyes and affect your eyesight.
+Cold, dry air and bright sunlight in Raleigh, NC can damage your eyes and affect your eyesight.